gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetReaderDataType/readme.md

 <!-- datatype -->
 ## DataSetReaderDataType
+This Structure DataType is used to represent the DataSetReader parameters.
+The DataSetReaderDataType is formally defined in Table 36.
 <!-- end of description -->
 The fields of the DataSetReaderDataType DataType are defined in the following table: